 CGCC’s Refund Policies and Deadlines

 Refunds past the published deadlines will not be considered for reasons beyond the control of the college.
 Job transfers, change in work schedule, etc., will NOT be considered grounds for appeal.
-Once a class has started, you may not withdraw online.
 Course fees and registration processing fees will be refunded only if the student qualifies for a 100% refund.
 All refunds and deposits that may be due a student will first be applied to any debts owed to the college.
 Refunds for students receiving federal financial assistance are subject to federal guidelines.
 A student in the Armed Forces or the Arizona National Guard who is called to active duty and assigned to a duty station, verifiable by a copy of the orders, will be allowed to withdraw and receive a 100% refund of tuition, provided courses have not been completed.
 Submit a copy of the orders to the Admissions, Registration and Records Office

 All About Refunds